cryptDecoder/JavaScript-Learning/README.md

-# JavaScript Learning
+# JavaScript Tutorial for React Development

+### What is JavaScript?

-JavaScript is text-based programming language is used for both client and server side purpose in modern web and native application development.
+JavaScript is one of the most popular programming languages is used for the Server and Client-side for web development. and some of the following real-time applications where javaScript

-In this repository we will cover the JavaScript for beginners to complete hand-on project.
+- Web/Mobile Application Development
+- Real-Time Chat Application Development
+- Command-Line Tools
+- Game